 How to Create a Successful Software Implementation Plan in 6 Steps

-Once you’ve selected your software and chosen an implementation team — whether it’s your IT team or a third-party vendor — you’ll need a plan to make sure everything goes smoothly.
+Once you’ve selected your software and chosen an implementation team — whether it’s your IT team or a third-party vendor — you’ll need a plan to make sure everything goes smoothly to drive ROI on our software investment.
 By developing processes ahead of time, you can avoid any surprises, minimize the risk of failure, and create the proper training so your entire company will realize the full benefits of your new software.

 Successful software implementation starts with a clear definition of change success and the accompanying processes.
 Here are six steps to follow to ensure your software implementation project goes smoothly.